graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 As TBB uses libraries, the `-ltbb` option to the linker is needed and you might need a linker path option to find these libraries.

-TBB objects live in the `tbb` namespace, which here we will give explicitly.
+TBB objects live in the `tbb` namespace, which here we will give explicitly (`using namespace tbb` would mean we did not need to do that).

 ## Parallel Loop Algorithms